rainbow494/arch-1/doc/en-us/nosql.markdown

 Most of all, market chooses Redis.
 There are many companies using Redis and it has proved its worth.

-<span>Although redis is great, it still has some disadvantages, and the biggest one is memory limitation.
-Redis keeps all data in memory, which limits the whole dataset size and lets us save more data impossibly.</span>
+    Although redis is great, it still has some disadvantages, and the biggest one is memory limitation.
+Redis keeps all data in memory, which limits the whole dataset size and lets us save more data impossibly.

 The official redis cluster solves this by splitting data into many redis servers, but it has not been proven in many practical environments yet.
 At the same time, it need us to change our client libraries to support “MOVED” redirection and other special commands, this is unacceptable in running production too.
 So redis cluster is not a good solution now.